 If you can provide the information they are looking for.
 The knowledge they need to make an informed decision.
 And then you have the product or service sitting just a click away you increase your chances of making that sale.

 Having a great website is essential for your business.
 There’s no escaping that fact.
 Online sales continue to grow, as they have done continually for years, with no signs of abating.
 If you want your business to survive, to thrive, you need to have an online presence.
 You need a website.
 And unless you have those particular skills you need a professional to create one for you.

-Freelance designers work in a variety of creative fields including graphic design and Hubspot website design and development.
-While freelance designers do not have the job security and steady pay checks of traditionally employed designers, freelance designers have the freedom to work with a variety of clients and to express themselves creatively without managerial influence.
-Freelance designers can reach financial success if they can combine a strong work product with effectively targeted marketing, advertising and networking.
+Freelance designers work in a variety of creative fields including graphic design and website design and development.
+While freelance designers do not have the job security and steady paychecks of traditionally employed agencies, freelance designers have the freedom to work with a variety of clients and to express themselves creatively without managerial influence.
+Freelance designers can reach financial success if they can combine a strong work product with effective targeted marketing, advertising and networking.

 Things You’ll Need: Resume, Online portfolio

 Make sure you have quality, reliable equipment including up-to-date computer programs in order to work efficiently from home.

 When contracting with a new client, make sure to specify in writing whether you or the client will own the rights to your work product.